 Pen flush is a surfactant fluid formulated to aid in the removal of dried ink from inside a pen, where it can cause flow and clogging problems.
 There is a widely known recipe for making your own flush, and that stuff works pretty well.
 I developed the first commercial pen flush, however, and years of experience have shown me that Indy‘s IDEAL Pen Flush, which is an advanced formulation based on that original product (now discontinued), does a better job.
 Regardless of which brand you use, a good quality pen flush is an essential tool.

 For striking nonmetallic tools such as knockout punches and homemade pin punches, you will need a hammer.
-Do not use a hammer to strike metallic tools such as center punches, commercial steel pin punches, etc.; striking two hardened surfaces together can chip off flakes of metal and send them flying right into your eye.
+Use a rawhide mallet, not a hammer, to strike metallic tools such as center punches, commercial steel pin punches, etc.; striking two hardened surfaces together can chip off flakes of metal and send them flying right into your eye.
 Also, do not try to use a carpenter’s hammer here; that kind of weapon is serious overkill.
 You need a lighter touch.
-The inexpensive jeweler’s chasing hammer shown here has a 3-ounce head, and that is about as heavy as you should go.
+The inexpensive jeweler’s chasing hammer shown here has a 3-ounce head (85 g), and that is about as heavy as you should go.
 The handle on a chasing hammer should be a “pistol grip” as shown here; this shape works better than a straight handle when you’re sitting at a bench.